hockeyhero/.github/profile/README.md

 ## Development Process

+### Philosophy
+The project was generated us [jhipster](https://www.jhipster.tech/).
+In order to leverage work from that development team, in order to keep the project upgradable, any major functionality will be farmed out to other services; that's why Nearest exists.

 ### Git and GitHub
 The development process will use GitHub (and Git) for Project Management, Issue/Bug Management , Wiki, CI/CD and of course Source Control.
 GitHub is feature rich so there should be no reason to step outside Git/GitHub.